 Due to data area boundaries, some minor towns / hamlets are included in the 'rural' definition such as Jam Jerrup and Tenby Point.
-Areas located in towns identified on the previous 3 pages (pp. 96 to 98) are not rural areas and have therefore been excluded from the Rural Areas map.
+Areas located in towns identified on the previous 3 pages are not rural areas and have therefore been excluded from the Rural Areas map.